bacalhau-project/examples/multi-cloud/README.md

 # Multi-Region Bacalhau Nodes with Tailscale

 ## Overview
+In this example we will deploy bacalhau to AWS and GCP and run jobs accross clouds simultaneously

 Create a tailscale account.
 Add a tag to your tailscale account - https://login.tailscale.com/admin/acls